What Is Wagtail? - Django CMS

 I’ve replaced Disqus comments with a “native” system that stores comments in my own database - using Django Fluent Comments.
 I’ve added newsletters with Django-Newsletter, and I’m currently implementing custom functionality to allow commenters to easily sign-up to the newsletter as well as be notified of when someone replies to their comment.

-I’ve also re-created my Professional Profile page so that all the content can be modified from Wagtail’s awesome admin interface.
+I’ve also re-created my Professional Profile page (Edit: This page no longer exists) so that all the content can be modified from Wagtail’s awesome admin interface.

 I plan on creating several more blog posts about working with Wagtail that provide code-snippets on implementing a website built on Wagtail.
 As of posting this post, IsaacJordan.me is still using the Jekyll system, but in a week or two my new version will be feature complete enough to move it to production.